julien-deramond/julien-deramond/README.md

 ## <img src="https://user-images.githubusercontent.com/17381666/230776080-0ebdd9a9-50d7-468f-8831-9520e2ebf2f7.png" height="40" alt="Orange"/>

-Currently employed by [Orange](https://orange.com) in Paris, France 🇫🇷 as Software Front-End Engineer.
+Currently employed by [Orange](https://orange.com) in Paris, France 🇫🇷 as a Software Front-End Engineer.

-Tech Lead of [Orange Design System](https://system.design.orange.com), Lead Dev of its web framework called [Boosted](https://boosted.orange.com/), and contributor of several OSS Orange projects.
+Tech Lead of [Orange Design System](https://system.design.orange.com), Lead Dev of its web framework called [Boosted](https://boosted.orange.com/), and contributor to several OSS Orange projects.

-Before that, I've done some embedded development in Qt/QML for STBs and bunch of C/C++ Web Services as Apache Modules.
+Before that, I did some embedded development in Qt/QML for STBs and a bunch of C/C++ Web Services as Apache Modules.

 <br>